Skip to main content Skip to footer site map

 Gross Pay, Gross Profit, and Gross Income: What Are the Differences?

 When it comes to financial terminology in business, it's crucial to understand the distinctions between gross income, gross profit, and gross pay.
 The terms may be used interchangeably but can have different meanings depending on the industry.
-It helps to ask detailed questions to determine the proper context.
+Ask detailed questions to help determine the proper context for each term’s use.

-For instance, in a business outside the manufacturing industry that does not generally report the cost of goods sold, gross income may also be referred to as gross profit.
-Gross profit can also describe total revenues.
-It appears on your company's profit-and-loss statement and is a primary method to measure your progress against your competitors within the same industry.
+For example, if a business outside the manufacturing industry does not generally report the cost of goods sold, then gross income may also be referred to as gross profit.
+This is because gross profit can also describe total revenues as it appears on your company's profit-and-loss statement and is a primary method to measure your progress against your competitors within the same industry.

 On the other hand, gross pay is a term relating to one aspect of an individual's income.
-It measures the total salary or hourly wage an employee earns before taxes and benefits are factored in.
-Gross pay is the number seen on paychecks, an employee's reward for hard work, and can also be calculated annually.
+It measures the total salary or hourly wage an employee earns before taxable income and benefits are factored in.
+Gross pay is the number seen on paychecks and can also be calculated annually.

 What Is Net Income?

 Net income is often called the bottom-line profit.
-It's what remains after business expenses are pulled away from gross income.
-Expenses you'll subtract include the cost of goods sold, as well as advertising, rent, utilities, wages, taxes, and other fees.
+It's what remains after business expenses are subtracted from gross income.
+Expenses you'll subtract include the COGS, as well as advertising, rent, utilities, wages, taxes, and other fees.

 A “business expense” is a cost that's commonly accepted as necessary for conducting business in your unique field.
-A typical example can range from auto expenses to entertaining clients and from participating in trade shows to paying local business taxes and fees.
+A typical example can range from auto expenses and entertaining clients to participating in trade shows and paying local business taxes and fees.

 Comparing net vs. gross income reveals how well a business manages expenses.
 Government tax programs play a pivotal role in expense management strategies and can often increase net income.
 For example, consider the location of your business.
 Local and state tax levels vary, meaning your choice of business location can potentially lower local and state tax liabilities.